Rami-Albaroudi/FloydWarshallAlgorithm/README.md

 ### Known Issues ###

 - The recursive implementation may be slower for larger graphs due to recursion overhead in Python.
-- The algorithm does not handle negative weight cycles; such cases may produce incorrect results.
+- The algorithm does not handle negative weight cycles since such cases may produce incorrect results.

 ---

 ### Who do I talk to? ###

-For questions or issues, contact:
+For questions or issues, please contact:

 - **Author**: Rami Albaroudi
 - **Email**: sgralbar@liverpool.ac.uk

-Feel free to submit issues or pull requests on the GitHub repository!
 ```